-Professor Alan Murray is The Hoare Chair of Responsible Management for The Winchester Business School.
 Before entering academic life, Professor Murray gained wide managerial and business experience through careers in both the public and private sectors.
 Having undertaken an undergraduate degree in his forties, he then embarked on a PhD study focusing on the role of social information in capital markets.
 He founded the British Academy of Management Special Interest Group in CSR, in 2007, and went on to organise a number of conferences to support the growing number of researchers and teachers in the CSR and sustainability field, and in 2008, published Corporate Responsibility: A Critical Introduction, with Michael Blowfield which quickly established itself as the leading textbook in the area.
-A 2nd Edition was published in 2011 and was awarded the Chartered Management Institute’s ‘Management Book of the Year 2011-12’ in the Leadership and Management Textbook category.
-A third edition will be published in 2014.
+A 2nd Edition was published in 2011, and was awarded the Chartered Management Institute’s ‘Management Book of the Year 2011-12’ in the Leadership and Management Textbook category.
+A third edition was published in 2014.

-In 2006 Professor Murray was part of the United Nations Taskforce that developed the Principles of Responsible Management Education (find out more), and was elected Chair of the PRME Regional Chapter for the UK and Ireland in May 2013.
-The Chapter is organising a conference to be hosted at Winchester Business School in April 2014.
+In 2006 Professor Murray was part of the United Nations Taskforce which developed the Principles of Responsible Management Education (see: http://unprme.org), and was elected Chair of the PRME Regional Chapter for the UK and Ireland in May 2013.
+The Chapter held its first conference at Winchester Business School in April 2014.
 He is also active within the UN Global Compact UK Network.

 He has been part of 2 successful ESRC funding bids, and the most recent, an ESRC Seminar Series to run between now and 2017, is based on the UN Global Compact ‘Post 2015 Business Architecture’.

 In April 2013 he was invited to join a research consortium based at Kedge Business School, in Marseilles, France, examining concepts of the ‘Circular Economy’ and its application in French industry and commerce.